mucholian/Air-Traffic/README.md

  **3) Prices**
  - This is the only bit of the project that I used R instead of Python.
 File is uploaded as LASSO.r.
  - I ran multiple LASSO regressions to find the best model for each spread.
- The example I give here is LA-New York_M2 spread.
+ - The example I give here is LA_NYk_M2 Jet Fuel spread.

 linear model has the following output